olm3ca/Pixelbook-Campfire/README.md

 	- Replace "/kernel" in the grub configuration with "/kernel-chromebook"
 	- add "options=enable_updates,native_chromebook_image" to the kernel command line.

+Optionally, copy the grub config added to this repo and use it in grub2win, just make sure to update the partition number if needed.

 What this does is it tells Brunch to boot Chrome OS with the 4.4 kernel, and it also enables regular OS updates just like a normal install.
 My grub entry looks like this - yours may be different depending on where your NTFS partition is for the Chrome OS image:

 ```